UniStuttgart-VISUS/ParaView-Plugins/plugins/data/modules/separate_block/Readme.md

 Extract a block from a multi block dataset, presenting it in its native data type.

-*Please note that the output data type defaults to an unstructured grid, and therefore does not work properly for other data types when loading from a pvsm state.*

 ## Input

 The following inputs can be connected to the filter: